rikosintie/Haas_Data_collect/README.md

 ## Clone the Repository

-All of the installation steps are done in the Mac/Linux terminal or cmd.exe/PowerShell on Windows.
-In my recent testing on Windows 11 24H2, I learned a lot about PowerShell on Windows 11.
+The installation steps are done in the Mac/Linux terminal or cmd.exe/PowerShell on Windows.
+In my recent testing on Windows 11 24H2, I learned a lot about PowerShell using on Windows 11.
 I created a page on what my setup looks like.
 I highly recommend installing the Windows Terminal and setting up PowerShell if you are a Windows user.
 Here is a link to the page - [Using PowerShell with the Network Discovery scripts](https://rikosintie.github.io/Discovery/Using_PowerShell/).
 PowerShell is also available on Mac/Linux.
-The configurations on the Using Powershell page work on all three OSes.
+The configurations on the "Using PowerShell" page work on all three OSes.

 Open the Mac/Linux terminal or cmd/PowerShell and cd to a location you want to install the scripts into.
 Then paste the following: